Qareen/js-apps-teamwork/README.md

 # Used technologies

-We used various of JavaScript libraries such as:
+We used various JavaScript libraries such as:
   - Navigo
   - SystemJS
   - toastr
   - babel
   - Handlebars
   - jQuery
+  - Mocha
+  - Chai

 # The idea

-Every registered user can add posts with image and description of his car.
+Every registered user can add image posts of a car with description.
 Users can like and comment the posts.
 Posts can be sorted by categories.

 # About us